Top 30 Best Indian Bloggers in 2026

 - Projects: OnlyLoudest, Overeview

-SEO guru Siddharth Sharma, aka Sanu Siddharth, started blogging way before any of us could even think of it.
-Siddharth plays with SEO, SMM, Internet Marketing, and E-commerce and is hugely acclaimed as one of the finest blogging talents in India.
+SEO specialist Siddharth Sharma, also known as Sanu Siddharth, started blogging early.
+He works across SEO, SMM, internet marketing, and e-commerce, and is widely regarded as one of the finest blogging talents in India.

 Ankit Singla